avolve-dao/avolve/supabase/README.md

 4. **Simplified deployment** - Schema can be applied in a consistent order
 5. **Improved documentation** - Code is self-documenting with comments and structure

-## Sacred Geometry Integration: Rationale and Value
+## Mathematical Patterns Integration: Rationale and Value

-Our database schema incorporates sacred geometry principles and Tesla's 3-6-9 patterns for several important reasons:
+Our database schema incorporates mathematically significant patterns (such as the golden ratio, Fibonacci sequence, and digital root calculations) for several important reasons:

 ### Why Mathematical Harmony Matters in Database Design

-1. **Natural Balance**: Sacred geometry principles create naturally balanced relationships between database entities, leading to more intuitive data structures and relationships.
+1. **Natural Balance**: Mathematical patterns create naturally balanced relationships between database entities, leading to more intuitive data structures and relationships.

-2. **Scalable Architecture**: The fractal nature of these mathematical patterns ensures the database can scale infinitely while maintaining its proportional relationships.
+2. **Scalable Architecture**: The fractal nature of these mathematical patterns ensures the database can scale while maintaining proportional relationships.
 3. **Simplified Decision-Making**: Rather than making arbitrary decisions about token values and relationships, we follow mathematical principles that have stood the test of time.

-4. **Optimized Data Flow**: Tesla's 3-6-9 patterns optimize the flow of data and value through the system, similar to how Tesla believed these numbers optimized energy flow.
+4. **Optimized Data Flow**: These patterns optimize the flow of data and value through the system.

-5. **Enhanced Pattern Recognition**: These mathematical patterns make it easier to recognize trends and relationships in the data.
+5. **Enhanced Pattern Recognition**: Mathematical patterns make it easier to recognize trends and relationships in the data.

-### Key Sacred Geometry Database Features
+### Key Mathematical Database Features

-1. **Token Level Hierarchy (3-6-9)**: Tokens are organized into three levels (3, 6, 9) representing creation, harmony, and completion.
+1. **Token Level Hierarchy**: Tokens are organized into levels representing creation, harmony, and completion.

-2. **Digital Root Calculations**: Tokens have digital roots calculated using vortex mathematics, categorizing them into families.
+2. **Digital Root Calculations**: Tokens have digital roots calculated using modular arithmetic, categorizing them into families.

-3. **Golden Ratio Exchange Rates**: Token exchange rates follow the golden ratio (1.618), creating naturally balanced economic relationships.
+3. **Golden Ratio Exchange Rates**: Token exchange rates follow the golden ratio (1.618), creating balanced economic relationships.
 4. **Fibonacci-Based Rewards**: Token rewards follow the Fibonacci sequence for natural progression.

-5. **Tesla Multipliers**: Special multipliers for tokens with digital roots of 3, 6, or 9.
+5. **Mathematical Multipliers**: Special multipliers for tokens based on digital root families.

 ## Core Tables

 - **roles** - Defines user and admin roles with their permissions
 - **user_roles** - Assigns roles to users with optional expiration
-- **tokens** - Defines all token types in the platform with sacred geometry attributes
+- **tokens** - Defines all token types in the platform with mathematical attributes
-  - `token_level` - Level in the hierarchy (3, 6, or 9)
+  - `token_level` - Level in the hierarchy
-  - `digital_root` - Calculated using vortex mathematics
+  - `digital_root` - Calculated using modular arithmetic
-  - `is_tesla_369` - Whether the token belongs to Tesla's special numbers
+  - `is_golden_ratio_token` - Whether the token belongs to the golden ratio sequence
   - `fibonacci_weight` - Weight based on the Fibonacci sequence
   - `golden_ratio_multiplier` - Multiplier based on the golden ratio
-  - `token_family` - Family based on digital root (family_369, family_147, family_258)
+  - `token_family` - Family based on digital root
 - **user_tokens** - Tracks token ownership for each user
 - **token_transactions** - Records token transfers and rewards
-- **token_exchange_rates** - Defines exchange rates between tokens based on sacred ratios
+- **token_exchange_rates** - Defines exchange rates between tokens based on mathematical ratios
 - **pillars** - The three main content pillars of the platform
 - **sections** - Subdivisions within each pillar
 - **components** - Individual content pieces within sections